vithurshann/Text-Guided-Image-Manipulation-using-GANs/README.md

 VizWizFinalPreProcessing.ipynb:pre-processign results of Vizwiz datasets <br>
 VisualsForReport.ipynb: visuals generated for the report <br>
 ModelOutputToResults.ipynb: results of model output processed to text file for visuals <br>

-## For pyTorch installation:
-conda install --yes -c pytorch pytorch=1.7.1 torchvision cudatoolkit=11.0 $ <br>
-Replace cudatoolkit=11.0 above with the appropriate CUDA version on your machine or cpu only when installing on a machine without a GPU. <br>

 ## Acknowledgements
 This code borrows heavily from the [ManiGAN](https://github.com/mrlibw/ManiGAN) repository.